qyjoy/AI-worker/README.md

 ![](https://count.getloli.com/get/@qyjoy.github.readme)

 <p align="center">
-  Made with ❤️ by 輕音Joy with Gemini Optimization
+  Made with ❤️ by 輕音Joy with AI Optimization
   <br>
   <em>If you find this useful, please consider giving a ⭐!</em>
 </p>